karahyx/GeneCTLR/README.md

 ## Contributions

 The author of the package is Kara Han.

+The **missingValues** function makes use of the missmap function from the `Amelia` R package to generate a visual output of the missing values.

+The **impute** function uses the median function from the `stats` package to calculate the median of each column in the data set.
+The algorithm was developed by the author, Kara Han.

+The algorithm for **preProcessData** function was developed by the author, Kara Han.

-The *missingValues* function makes use of the missmap function from the `Amelia` R package to generate a visual output of the missing values.
-The *trainCV* function uses the `stats`, `caret`, and `dplyr` packages to perform variable standardization and model training. *plotROC* uses the auc function from the `pROC` R package and the `ROCR` R package to calculate the area under the ROC curve (AUC) values and the `graphics` R package is used to generate the plot.
-Similarly, *plotPR* uses the `ROCR` R package to calculate the area under the precision-recall curve (AUPRC) values and the `graphics` R package is used to generate the plot.
+The **trainCV** function uses the `stats`, `caret`, and `dplyr` packages to perform variable standardization and model training.

+The **plotROC** function uses the auc function from the `pROC` R package and the `ROCR` R package to calculate the area under the ROC curve (AUC) values.
+The **plotPR** function uses the `ROCR` R package to calculate the area under the precision-recall curve (AUCPR) values.
+Packages `ggplot2`, `cowplot`, and `ggsci` were used to generate the ROC curves and PR curves in **plotROC** and **plotPR**, respectively.

 ## References